amirhkhalilian/masked-nnmf/README.md

 This solver follows some of the methods introduced in [this blog post](http://alexhwilliams.info/itsneuronalblog/2018/02/26/censored-lstsq/) and [this paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-3312-5).

+I have written a short blog post about this problem [here](https://amirhkhalilian.github.io/blog/MaskedNMF/).

 ## Example

 The following shows pseudo-code for calling the solver